sipcentric/node-pbx-client/README.md

 If you'd like to connect using a different extension, simply pass an options object to `getUA()` which includes an `extensionId` and a `customerId`.
 See [Interacting with the PBX using WebRTC](#interacting-with-the-pbx-using-webrtc) for more information on the options parameter.

-In this example, we'll let `getUA()` take care of everything for us.
+In this example, we'll get an instance of a UA for a specific extension.

 ```js
 const Sipcentric = require('@sipcentric/pbx-client');